naoko-portfolio/tcp-udp-socket-programming-cpp/README.md

 - The RTT was very small because the client and server were running on the same computer (`127.0.0.1`).

-## Question I Had
+## Questions I Had

 **Why do I only see one `SYN` and one `SYN, ACK` packet even though I sent six messages?**

 At first, I thought TCP would check the connection every time I sent a message.
-However, I learned that TCP performs the three-way handshake only once at the beginning.
+However, I learned that TCP performs the three-way handshake only once at the beginning of the connection.
 After the connection is established, the client and server can continue exchanging multiple messages without repeating the handshake.

 ## TCP vs UDP